nepenth/knowledge-base/README.md

 ## 📋 Categories

 ### Artificial Intelligence <a name="artificial-intelligence"></a>
-The Artificial Intelligence category provides information on the development and application of intelligent systems, including machine learning and natural language processing (NLP) techniques.
-This category encompasses 9 articles across two subcategories, offering insights into Machine Learning and NLP technologies.
+The Artificial Intelligence category provides information on technologies that enable machines to perform tasks that typically require human intelligence, including machine learning and natural language processing (NLP).
+This category includes 9 articles across two subcategories, covering key concepts and techniques in Machine Learning and NLP.
 *Subcategories: Machine Learning, Nlp*
 *Items: 9*